creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

-The `_source` property is the name of the remote to resolve this key from.
+* `_source` - The name of the remote to resolve this key from.

-The `_key` property is a string to search the remote for.
+* `_key` - A string to search the remote for.

-The `_type` property indicates how to try to parse this value.
-If no type is provided then the raw value returned from the source is used.
+* `_type` - Indicates how to try to parse this value.
+If no type is provided then the raw value returned from the source is used (usually a string).
 This value is given to the underlying resolver to make decisions.
-Some resolvers (Consul and Vault) do not use the `_type` property.
+Some resolvers (as is the case with Consul and Vault) may choose to ignore the `_type` property.

-The `_default` property is ignored for `secret` resolvers.
+* `_default` - A default value for the case that placeholder resolution fails.
+This property is ignored for `secret` resolvers.
 If no default an exception is raised for missing keys.

-In example above, using the default configuration for Vault, the database password will be requested from `http://localhost:8200/secret/my-service/password`.
+In the example above, using the default configuration for Vault, the database password will be requested from `http://localhost:8200/secret/my-service/password`.

 If we're looking for a key in a remote registered simply as type `remote` we can provide a default value.